MrMindy/has_generator_app/README.md

 At this moment, only three encode type were used: SHA-256, SHA-512 and MD5.
 By selecting one of the three encoding types and next paste the required string, you can generate your hash encode by clicking upon the "Generate" Button, right down below the string box.
 At the next screen, the app will show you the generated hash string.

+This app was created by following the instructions of: https://www.youtube.com/c/StevdzaSan

 ## 🔧 Used resources

 ### Jetpack Components: